linj66/paimonbot/README.md

 # paimonbot
-Discord bot for Genshin Impact
+Discord bot for Genshin Impact - work in progress